newjersey/navigator.business.nj.gov/web/roadmaps/tasks/business-plan.md

 6. **[Union County Economic Development Corporation](https://ucedc.com/)** provides free classes and paid business mentoring services.

 After you complete this task, you will have:
-- A business plan to help you make informed business decisions
+- A business plan to help you make informed decisions for this roadmap